fujitake/smart-building-quick-start-kit/devices/omron-env/README.en.md

 ## Setup

-### Requirements for this instruction.
+### Requirements for these instructions.

 - Omron Environment Sensor (2JCIE-BU01)

 - Raspberry Pi 3B+ or 4B
   - [Raspberry Pi OS with desktop (32bit)](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)
-  - Although it is not mandatory to use Raspberry Pi, this procedure uses Raspberry Pi 3B+ and 4B for verification.
+  - Although it is not mandatory to use Raspberry Pi, these instructions use Raspberry Pi 3B+ and 4B for verification.

 - Full set of this directory